 2. Management of Association Assets

 The Board shall manage the Association assets.
-The responsibility to contract obligations concerning the Association assets rests with the President or a person authorized by the President as well as with Secretary (Treasurer) who works together with the President.
+The responsibility to contract obligations concerning the Association assets rests with the President, or a person authorized by the President, as well as with the Treasurer who works together with the President.